bschrag620/pp_sql/README.md

 You can also disable log formatting by specifying `PpSql.add_rails_logger_formatting=false` in initializers.

+## Disable during `db:migrate`

+Formatting the sql messages can add significant overhead to the schema dump portion of the database migration process.
+This overhead can be avoided by setting `PpSql.disable_during_db_migrate = true`.

 ### Add to Application record

 I found usefull this trick: